 - Collaborating with community partners - Developing a three-year Implementation Strategy - Integrating the health priorities and implementation strategy into organizational strategic planning and resource investments and allocations.

 Approval

-This community health needs assessment (CHNA) report was presented to Door County Medical Center's governing board in May 2019 for adoption and was approved for 2020-2022.
+This community health needs assessment (CHNA) report was presented to Door County Medical Center's governing board in May 2019 for adoption and was approved.